appliedAI-Initiative/pymetrius/{{cookiecutter.project_name}}/README-dev.md

 ## CI/CD and Release Process
 This repository contains ci/cd pipelines for multiple providers.
-The most sophisticated one is the [gitlab ci pipeline](.gitlab-ci.yml) (this is what we use internally appliedAI), it will run the test suite and publish docu, badges and reports.
+The most sophisticated one is the [gitlab ci pipeline](.gitlab-ci.yml) (this is what we use internally at appliedAI), it will run the test suite and publish docu, badges and reports.
 Badges can accessed from the pipeline's artifacts, e.g. for the coverage badge the url will be: